 Note: There will be a short outage to Opsview Monitor while the passwords are changed.

-As root, stop all Opsview Monitor daemons:
+- As root on the orchestrator and all collectors, stop all Opsview Monitor daemons:

 /opt/opsview/watchdog/bin/opsview-monit stop all

 Note: If you use SSH tunnels initiated by the collector, this command will close them all so ensure you have access to your collectors without using the tunnel first